uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 Password Change
 ---------------

-The ``Password`` page allows a member to change her password, provided she knows her current password (which she should, since she is logged in already).
-When the member clicks the ``Change Password`` button, she is immediately logged out and must login again, with the new password.
+The ``Password`` page (:ref:`userPasswordChange`) allows a member to change her password, provided she knows her current password (which she should, since she is logged in already).
+When the member clicks the ``Change Password`` button, she is immediately logged out and must login again, with the new password (:ref:`userPasswordLogin`).

 .. _userPasswordChange: